Kitchen SOP for Garnishing Food and Presentation

 All plates presented to the customer should have their garnishes prepared appropriately.
 Throughout history, humankind has adorned and decorated food.
 Whether garnishing was done to the extreme or in a very simple manner, the intent was it to make more appealing.

-The Executive Chef and the Sous Chef should be responsible to ensure that proper plate garnishing and presentation techniques are followed by the kitchen staff.
-The hotel training and HRD department should develop and implement proper written Kitchen SOP's to ensure the same is implemented correctly throughout all the food preparation outlets.
+The Executive Chef and the Sous Chef should be responsible for ensuring that proper plate garnishing and presentation techniques are followed by the kitchen staff.
+The hotel training and HRD department should develop and implement proper written Kitchen SOP’s to ensure the same is implemented correctly throughout all the food preparation outlets.

-Poor presentation of well-prepared food lowers its values.
+- Poor presentation of well-prepared food lowers its value.

-All meals must be fully garnished as per the specifications by the Chef and as shown in the presentation photographs.
+- All meals must be fully garnished as per the specifications of the Chef and as shown in the presentation photographs.

-The most important thing to note while doing food presentation is its balance.
+- The most important thing to note while doing a food presentation is its balance.

-The garnish should blend into the plate, and appropriate with the item that you are serving.
+- The garnish should blend into the plate, and be appropriate with the item that you are serving.
 Ex: You don’t put chocolate wafers onto the salad plate.

-Never use artificial or non-food colour and the colours used in the food presentation should be always natural.
+- Never use artificial or non-food colours and the colours used in the food presentation should be always natural.

 Training Summary questions: